Responsibility for UCORE courses rests with the department, school, or program offering the course, under the leadership of the chair or director.

 The Honors College Curriculum satisfies general education requirements, serving as an alternative to the University Common Requirement (UCORE).
 Since all students attending WSU satisfy general education requirements along with requirements for their specific areas of study, the Honors College curriculum works with all areas of study and is satisfied over the course of their undergraduate studies.

-In order to maintain breadth of study required for accredited bachelor’s degrees, a maximum of three (3 or 4 credit) UCORE courses may be taken within the major.
+In order to maintain breadth of study required for accredited bachelor’s degrees, a maximum of three (3 or 4 credit) UCORE courses may be taken within the major (defined by catalog course prefix).
 For the purpose of this limitation, three 1-credit UCORE courses may be combined to count for a single 3-credit UCORE course.

 This requirement can be satisfied by passing a UCORE-designated course in mathematics, through satisfactory performance on the Advanced Placement examination, or by passing a calculus course beyond Math 171.